Managing Lupus and Joint Pain

 Thankfully, arthritis relating to lupus is rarely progressive (so, it isn’t your grandmother’s arthritis!) and very rarely will lupus patients need any kind of joint replacements.

-This may happen to a small minority, but the biggest obstacle for coping with lupus and joint pain is trying to soldier through it and give yourself as much relief as possible from the nagging pain.
+This may happen to a small minority, but the biggest obstacle for joint pain is trying to soldier through it and give yourself as much relief as possible from the nagging pain.

-There are a few lupus and joint pain management strategies I use to help combat my pain, although on really really bad days, sometimes nothing seems to do it.
-However, I find these solutions help make the bad days fewer and farther between.
+There are several strategies I use to help combat my arthritis, although on really really bad days, sometimes nothing seems to do it.
+But I find these solutions help make the bad days fewer and farther between.
 Though they still come, being able to cope with them makes them a bit less overwhelming.

 The first key step to keeping my joints feeling their best is lots of sleep.
 I have no idea why this is the case, as I have never had a health provider tell me this would help and I have never read in any literature on lupus and sleep helping arthritis pains.